crustio/Crust-Grants-Program/applications/switchswap.md

 **Technical specifications:**

-* **Interface stack:** ReactJS, Typescript
+* **Interface Stack:** ReactJS, Typescript
 * **Interface Hosting:** IPFS/Crust
 * **Blockchain Domain:** [unstoppabledomains.com](https://unstoppabledomains.com/), [ens.domains](https://ens.domains/)
 * **IPFS Gateway:** Light Node inside web browser (create by package JS ipfs-core), Crust IPFS W3Auth Gateway (could pin to multiple gateways to increase retrieving speed)
 * **IPFS Pinning Service:** Crust Network
 * **Database:** smart contract on Polygon
-* **Smart contract Stack:** Solidity, Hardhat, ethers.js, web3.js
+* **Smart Contract Stack:** Solidity, Hardhat, ethers.js, web3.js
 * **Micro Service:** NodeJS, Heroku (the server sometimes is required to process centralized tasks such as faucet $CRU, retrieving CID periodically to spread important files into the IPFS network, etc...)
 * **Designing Style:** Material, Flat

 ## **NFT collections**
 ### **Type 1: Without switchswap NFT card**

-This is simply a type of NFT that all other platforms offer.
-Tt's suitable for low quality image NFT.
+This is simply a type of NFT that other platforms offer.
+It's suitable for image/video/gif.

-### **Type 2: With Switchswap NFT Card, with author registration**
+### **Type 2: With switchswap NFT Card, with author registration**

 This type of NFT could be used to register assets that need to identify the author, e.g., intellectual properties, art,...

 In the examples below, when the left QR code is scanned, it will redirect to the actual asset of the NFT.
-The asset could be a very high-quality image, video, whatever file, markdown articles, etc...
+The asset could be a very high-quality image, video, markdown articles, whatever file, etc...

 The right QR code will redirect to the author's registration.
 The author registration is the transaction's hash where the author uses their Crust Wallet to upload the asset to Crust Network.
 From this hash, people can check which Crust Address was used to upload the file, when the file is uploaded, what the file's CID is.
 If this Crust address registered the identity on Crust Chain, people could also check the identity of the file's author.